eoscostarica/guide.eoscostarica.io/docs/consensus-mechanisms-blockchain.md

 ---
-id: consensus-mechanisms-blockchain
+id: blockchain-consensus-mechanism
-title: Consensus Mechanisms Blockchain
+stitle: Blockchain Consensus Mechanisms
 sidebar_label: Consensus Mechanisms
 description: Consensus explanation and definition of consensus mechanisms for the blockchain
-keywords: [ Consensus, Mechanisms, Blockchain, What is a Consensus, What is a Consensus for, Consensus Mechanisms ]
+keywords: [ Consensus Algorithm, Blockchain, POW, POS, dPOS, Consensus Mechanisms ]
 ---

 It is important to understand the consensus mechanisms used by the different blockchain networks to maintain security and integrity within the network, as well as the benefits and the networks that still conform it.